 People who make a complaint to us~ When we receive a complaint from a person we make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We do compile statistics showing information like the number of complaints we receive, but not in a form which identifies anyone.We usually have to disclose the complainant’s identity to whoever the complaint is about.
 This is inevitable where, for example, the accuracy of a person’s record is in dispute.
 If a complainant doesn’t want information identifying him or her to be disclosed, we will try to respect that.
 However, it may not be possible to handle a complaint on an anonymous basis.
 As members of professional bodies, we have a duty to inform about certain complaints ~ https://www.csp.org.uk/publications/duty-reportWe will keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for two years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the ‘need to know’ principle.Similarly, where enquiries are submitted to us we will only use the information supplied to us to deal with the enquiry and any subsequent issues and to check on the level of service we provide.

 Links to other websites~ This privacy notice does not cover the links within this site linking to other websites.
 We encourage you to read the privacy statements on the other websites you visit.

 Changes to this privacy notice~ We keep our privacy notice under regular review.
-This privacy notice was last updated on 24th January 2020.
+This privacy notice was last updated on 28th April 2021 at 1539hrs.